StrykerL, The Contributor

 My first storygame since cardfile on Windows 3.11, The Devourer is now up.
 I look forward to your comments and feedback.
-If you want to know the route paths, message me :)
+If you want to know the route paths, drop me a message

 Interests: Game design, Sci Fi, Sociology-Anthropology-Psychology, storytelling, and a general curiousity about everything